 In addition to game drives to Meru National Park (by prior arrangement), iKWETA Safari Camp endeavors to enrich the experience of its guests by organizing optional nature walks within the Camp and excursions to interesting and scenic places in the vicinity of the Camp.
-For the half-day and full-day excursions, guests are taken in their tour company vehicle or they may use their own vehicle and are accompanied by an employee of iKWETA who serves as a guide.
+For day excursions, guests are taken in their tour company vehicle or they may use their own vehicle and are accompanied by an employee of iKWETA who serves as a guide.

 Nature trails.
 Leisurely walk along the nature trails of iKWETA Safari Camp to stretch the legs, especially after a long drive.
 Approx. 10-15 minutes.
 Morning or evening.

 Nature walk to Gatwe (“Skull”) hill.
 Leisurely walk through the fields and past small local settlements that gives the visitor a sense of “the real Kenya”, as one guest aptly put it.
 The views from atop the hill are exceptional, providing panoramic vistas of the surrounding countryside and of Meru National Park and the greater Meru Conservation Area of which it is part.
 An employee of iKWETA may accompany to serve as a guide.
 Approx. 2 hours.
 Morning or evening.
 Nominal charge per group (of whatever size).

 Leisurely drive through scenic small-scale tea farms en route to Nyambene Forest and water tower.
 Half-day or Full day.
 Nominal Gate fees.